ergodicio/tsadar/docs/source/tresolved.rst

 This is an example will walk you through the key steps for fitting time-resolved data.

-After loading your data, you wil want to indicate the shotnumber of your experimnet in the :bdg-link-primary:`Input.yaml <inputs>` deck.
+After loading your data, you wil want to indicate the shotnumber of your experimnet in the :ref:`Input.yaml <inputs_deck>` deck.
 The input decks are located in **inverse-thomson-scattering/configs/1d**.
 The code will identify the data as time resolved for OMEGA experients, based of the data file.
 For fitting data files from other sources, please contact the authors.